Peritoneal dialysis (PD) and haemodialysis (HD) are life-saving renal replacement therapies for patients with chronic kidney disease.

 Current estimates suggest that more than 500,000 patients receive peritoneal dialysis by 2027, representing approximately 11% of the dialysis population.

-Detact is developing the RenoTact©, a test that can be done at home or at the general practitioner, providing actionable data in a few minutes and allowing immediate early treatment of a peritonitis with the goal of keep a patient on PD longer before resorting to the more expensive and less safe HD.
+Detact Diagnostics® are developing RenoTact©, a test that can be done at home or at the general practitioner, providing actionable data in a few minutes and allowing immediate-early treatment of peritonitis with the goal of keeping a patient on PD longer before resorting to the more expensive and less safe HD.